What is semaglutide?

 Can Service Members use semaglutide?

-Are there side effects of taking semaglutide?
+What are the side effects of taking semaglutide?

 Common adverse reactions of semaglutide include: